Scam: Stages

 A conspirator (in on the con, but assumes the role of an interested bystander) puts an amount of money into the same scheme as the victim, to add an appearance of legitimacy.
-This can reassure the victim, and give the con man greater control when the deal has been completed.
+This can reassure the victim and give the con man greater control once the deal is complete.

 In addition, some games require a "corroboration" step, particularly those involving a fake, but purportedly "rare item" of "great value".
 This usually includes the use of an accomplice who plays the part of an uninvolved (initially skeptical) third party, who later confirms the claims made by the con man.

 In a Long Con

 Alternatively, in The Big Con, David Maurer writes that all cons "progress through certain fundamental stages" and that there are ten stages for a "big con."